tallninja/Swlang/README.md

 }
 ```

-Functions are first class in Swalang meaning they are real values that you can get a reference to, store in variables, pass around etc.
+Functions are first class in Swlang meaning they are real values that you can get a reference to, store in variables, pass around etc.

 ```text
 tendo jumuisha(a, b) {